mmari0c/dfw-foodie/README.md

-# Web Development Project 1 - DFW Foodie
+# DFW Foodie

-Submitted by: Mario Nolasco Cortez

-This web app displays a collection of cards featuring my favorite places to eat in DFW.
+This web app displays a collection of cards featuring my favorite places to eat in the DFW area.

-Time spent: 5 hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:

-- [x] **The app has a cohesive, unique theme for events or resources relevant to a specific community**
+- [x] **The app presents a themed collection of DFW food spots**
-  - [x] Header/title describing the theme is displayed
+  - [x] A clear header/title introduces the theme of local DFW restaurants

-- [x] **At least 10 unique events or resources are displayed in a responsive card format**
+- [x] **At least 10 unique restaurants are displayed in a responsive card layout**
-  - [x] There are at least 10 cards displayed
+  - [x] A minimum of 10 restaurant cards are shown
-  - [x] The cards should be displayed in an organized format (ex. a grid, or in one line)
+  - [x] Cards are arranged in an organized, responsive format (such as a grid)
-  - [x] Each card should include some information about the event or resource
+  - [x] Each card includes key information about the restaurant (name, description, cuisine, etc.)

-The following **optional** features are implemented:

-- [x] Buttons or links to a related resources are on each card component
-  - [x] All cards have buttons or links in addition to text
-- [x] The site is responsive for both desktop and mobile formats
-  - [x] Web app is shown in a mobile format
-  - [x] **Video Walkthrough Special Instructions**: To ease the grading process, please use Chrome Developer Tools' "Toggle Device" button to demonstrate that your web application's responsiveness in both a desktop *and* a mobile format.
-Detailed instructions can be found below this stretch feature on the project page.

-The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+- [x] **Each card includes a link or button for additional information**
+  - [x] Users can click a button/link to navigate to an external resource related to the restaurant (website, menu, etc.)

 ## Video Walkthrough

-Here's a walkthrough of implemented required features:
+Here's a walkthrough:

 [Video Walkthrough](https://imgur.com/a/web102-project-1-EAJDliD)